TobeeDLL/perfect_calculator/README.md

 # How to use
 Just copy paste the code in a file and run it with Python

-# What's special about this one?
+### What's special about this one?
-this calculator only use builtin + and - multiplication and exponentiation
+this calculator only use builtin + and - multiplication and exponentiation are made manually division is not available.

-# Does it have Division?
+### License Summary
-No. Division is usless!
+do whatever you want with it! no real limitations.